 As outlined in this earlier article, Hosen, through its newly established entity, Kilcoy Global Foods, is building a vertically-integrated food solutions business which goes a long way past the fundamental steps of processing cattle and exporting beef in a box.

 The acquisition of Ruprecht Company a processing and value-adding business in the US, and Weidao Food Company in China, has greatly diversified Kilcoy’s business into value add, portion-control and distribution in North America and North Asia.
+Some say this may lead to a public float of the company some time in the future, either on the Shanghai or Hong Kong Stock Exchanges.

 As Beef Central outlined in this earlier article, Kilcoy is also launching a new suite of high quality beef brands, covering Wagyu and Angus longfed, and conventional 100-day grainfed programs (see separate item published earlier).